michaelreneer/michaelreneer.github.io/content/misc/hello-world.markdown

 project.
 Now here you are reading a hello world blog entry written in [Markdown][], built with pelican, and hosted on [GitHub][].

 I am currently using OS X and the Terminal app.
-Here's what I did ...
+Here's what I did...

 Environment
 ----------